tecunningham/tecunningham.github.io/_drafts/implicit-preferences.md

 1. In the mid 20th-century behaviourists found that they could shape their subjects choices through conditioning with rewards and punishments, while the subjects seemed to remain ignorant of this shaping.
 For example if you say 'mm-hmm' whenever someone uses a plural noun, then after a while that person ends up using plural nouns more often, apparently unaware of the influence (Thorndike and Rock (1934); Greenspoon (1955)).
 2. Since the 1970s social psychologists have published all sorts of experiments in which they vary an apparently irrelevant factor and find that this can affect peoples' decision-making.
 Nisbett and Wilson (1977) summarize a lot of experiments and say "subjects are sometimes (a) unaware of the existence of a stimulus that importantly influenced a response, (b) unaware of the existence of the response, and (c) unaware that the stimulus has affected the response."
+3. Another paradigm from the 1970s asks people to make a judgement - e.g. which stock to pick - and also rate the importance of factors which contributed to their decision.
+Slovic et al. (1972) find a correlation of only 0.34 between the implicit and explicit weights of 13 stockbrokers.
-3. Since the 1970s a smaller group of psychologists have been running experiments in which people learn a complicated pattern, and then are asked about their insight into it.
+4. Finally, since the 1970s a smaller group of psychologists have been running experiments in which people learn a complicated pattern, and then are asked about their insight into it.
 E.g. in Arthur Reber's "artificial grammar" experiments subjects learn, through trial and error, to discriminate between two categories of words.
 After some time they become very good at the task, but when asked to explain how they are making decisions they are very bad at explaining rules that they seem to know.

 Similarly to the previous category, a lot of this evidence is very fragile: either hard to replicate, or based on delicate interpretations of what is happening in the experiment.
 Newell and Shanks (2014) again give a good summary.